peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 Some of these are already defined by other specifications.
 Some are yet to be defined, and may be defined in the future by other specifications.
 Some are likely to change.
-Some may end up not being used at all.
 Please read this illustrative content with these caveats in mind.

 ## Possible OpenID Wallet Provider Metadata Usage